Ardaolmez/micro-services/README.md

 # Microservices Project – Final Deployment

 A fully containerized, microservices-based system built with Flask and SQLite.
 Each service is designed to run independently and communicate using RESTful APIs.
-The project is deployed on a Kubernetes (Minikube) cluster with integrated monitoring via Prometheus and Grafana and centralized logging using Elasticsearch, Fluentd, and Kibana (EFK).
+The project is deployed on a Kubernetes Minikube cluster with integrated monitoring via Prometheus and Grafana and centralized logging using Elasticsearch, Fluentd, and Kibana.

 ---